The Fruit of the Spirit (2/9) – Joy

 Galatians 5:22-23

-4Rejoice in the Lord always.
-I will say it again: Rejoice!
+4Rejoice in the Lord always; again I will say, rejoice!

 Philippians 4:4

-10sorrowful, yet always rejoicing; poor, yet making many rich; having nothing, and yet possessing everything.
+10as sorrowful yet always rejoicing, as poor yet making many rich, as having nothing and yet possessing all things.

 2 Corinthians 6:10